JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/build-and-run-kmp.md

 2. In **ComposeDemo | Tasks | compose**, select and run the **composeCompatibilityBrowserDistribution** task.

    > You need at least Java 11 as your Gradle JVM for the tasks to load successfully, and we recommend at least
-   > JetBrains Runtime 17 for Compose Multiplatform projects in general.
+   > Java 17 for Compose Multiplatform projects in general.
    >
    {style="note"}

    ![Run compatibility task](web-compatibility-gradle-task.png){width=500}

-   Alternatively, you can run the following command in the terminal from the `ComposeDemo` root directory:
+   Alternatively, you can run the following command in the terminal from the root project directory:

     ```bash
     ./gradlew composeCompatibilityBrowserDistribution
     ```

-Once the Gradle task completes, compatible artifacts are generated in the `composeApp/build/dist/composeWebCompatibility/productionExecutable` directory.
+Once the Gradle task completes, compatible artifacts are generated in the web application module directory, for example `webApp/build/dist/composeWebCompatibility/productionExecutable`.
-You can use these artifacts to [publish your application](https://kotlinlang.org/docs/wasm-get-started.html#publish-the-application) working on both the `js` and `wasmJs` targets.
+You can use these artifacts to [publish your application](https://kotlinlang.org/docs/wasm-get-started.html#publish-the-application) for both the `js` and `wasmJs` targets.